 Montville is a medium-sized town located in the state of Connecticut.
-With a population of 19,396 people and four constituent neighborhoods, Montville is the 57th largest community in Connecticut.
+With a population of 19,149 people and four constituent neighborhoods, Montville is the 57th largest community in Connecticut.

-The per capita income in Montville in 2010 was $29,689, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,756 for a family of four.
+The per capita income in Montville in 2010 was $32,796, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,184 for a family of four.
 However, Montville contains both very wealthy and poor people as well.

 Montville is a very ethnically-diverse town.
 The people who call Montville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montville residents report their race to be White, followed by Asian.
-Important ancestries of people in Montville include Italian, German, Polish, and English.
+Important ancestries of people in Montville include Italian, Irish, Polish, German, and English.

 The most common language spoken in Montville is English.
 Other important languages spoken here include Polish and Spanish.